Op. 1 · Ed. I

 III

-Write your own music and hear it back on real cello.
+Write your own music and hear it back on a real string instrument.

 Once a concept is yours, the composition studio lets you use it.
-Write a phrase, press play, hear a cello sing it.
+Write a phrase, press play, hear a real string instrument sing it.
 Bring it to your teacher, or keep it for yourself.

 𝄢mm.
 1 — D minor